valyrxyz/valyr-hub/docs/DATABASE.md

     Stake ||--o{ SlashEvent : slashes
 ```

-For more information about the OpenvApps Hub database, see:
+For more information about the Valyr Hub database, see:
 - [API Documentation](API.md)